Preds' postseason run has turned Music City into Smashville

 The Predators are on their best run postseason yet and the longest by either of Nashville's two major league franchises in 14 years.
 Shoot, the NFL's Tennessee Titans haven't reached the playoffs since 2008 and last reached the AFC championship in 2003.

 That's why most TVs were tuned to hockey at a local barbecue joint after the Predators ousted St. Louis in six games .
-People wanted to watch Nashville's next opponent, either Anaheim or Edmonton.
+People wanted to watch Nashville's next opponent — Anaheim beat Edmonton in a Game 7 on Wednesday to advance.

 Nashville native and PGA golfer Brandt Snedeker said he's never seen so much yellow walking around downtown before Game 4 against the Blues.
 Everyone in his child's class at school has Predators' gear, too.

-Note: This story has been updated with Anaheim, a seven-game winner over Edmonton, as Nashville's opponent in the Western Conference finals.